numpy/numpy/doc/source/reference/c-api.types-and-structures.rst

    the information needed to call the underlying C-code loops that perform the actual work.
 While it is described here for completeness, it should be considered internal to NumPy and manipulated via ``PyUFunc_*`` functions.
+The size of this structure is subject to change across versions of NumPy.
+To ensure compatibility:

+   - Never declare a non-pointer instance of the struct
+   - Never perform pointer arithmatic
+   - Never use ``sizof(PyUFuncObject)``

    It has the following structure:

    .. code-block:: c